 In 2021, Congress created the Affordable Connectivity Program (ACP), a long-term, $14B benefit program that helps households afford the broadband they need for work, school, healthcare, and more.
-Join us on May 18th with Comcast California to learn more about the program and how families can access it.
+Watch this webinar with Comcast California to learn more about the program and how families can access it.

 - What the Affordable Connectivity Program (ACP) is and how to enroll themselves or community members